mulesoft/pdk-custom-policy-examples/ai-prompt-guard/README.md

 ### Integration tests

 This example contains an [integration test](./tests/requests.rs) to simplify its testing.
 The included integration test demonstrates how to mock the upstream service by using an HTTP MockServer.
 A simple chat request with an array of messages is sent, and the test asserts that it validated by appliying regular expressions.

 To begin testing:

-1. Add the `registration.yaml` in the `./tests/config` folder.
+1. Add the `registration.yaml` in the tests [config folder](./tests/config).

 2. Execute the `test` command: